The best WooCommerce age verification plugin & how to use it

 You should choose an age verification plugin for WooCommerce based on exactly what you need to restrict:

-- Method 1 – WooCommerce Private Store with online age verification – This simple plugin locks down ALL your WooCommerce content while leaving the rest of your website public.
+- Method 1 – WooCommerce Private Store with online age verification This simple plugin locks down ALL your WooCommerce content while leaving the rest of your website public.
 Customers can view your homepage and other main pages, but must verify their age in order to view and buy any products.
-Use this plugin to add a global age gate which will restrict ALL your products on a global basis.
+Use this plugin to add a global age gate which will restrict ALL your products.

-- Method 3 – WooCommerce Password Protected Categories – This WordPress plugin is perfect for age restricting specific groups of products within a WooCommerce store, while leaving other products available to everyone.
+- Method 3 – WooCommerce Protected Categories This WordPress plugin is perfect for age restricting specific groups of products within a WooCommerce store, while leaving other products available to everyone.
 Use it if you only want to restrict some of your products, while leaving others available for all ages.